bschollnick/QuickBBS/README.md

 Version 3
 ============

-The primary reason that I am changing the version number, is simply due to the structural changes.
-The design is effectively the same as Version 2, but I am splitting the Database structure by utilizing Django Apps.
+The design is similar to Version 2, but I am splitting the Database structure by utilizing Django Apps.

 For example, the File Types are now in the FileTypes application, instead of being in the frontend app.
 I am restructuring the code to use this best practice, and I am expecting to be able to simplify the code in the frontend.